FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+I only received one feedback note from David O. He suggested I expand to "something like language study, where the machine listens to your conjugations and pronunciations and assists you."
+His idea got me thinking of other ways the system could help an actor prepare for a role.
+I particularly liked his thought that "perhaps the device could be trained to do improv."
+Unfortunately this is beyond my skill level, but still definitely cool to think about.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+A visual of the device moving through a script could certainly help.
+Or some kind of virtual manifestation of the line-reading partner.
+Alternatively, physical buttons with arrows that help the user move back or forward through the script.

 3. Make a new storyboard, diagram and/or script based on these reflections.
+As all of my ideas are too challenging for me to implement, I'll be working with the same ideas from part 1.

 ## Prototype your system